Join us for the Graduate GIS Programs Information Session May 7 at 12 p.m. PT Register Today

 Mapping a New View of Ancient Civilizations

-GIS archaeology not only uncovers previously overlooked historic and cultural sites, but it can also offer new context for well-known research areas.
-Putting already-gathered information into a new context can give professionals new insight into the reasons for a civilization to settle where they did or provide new potential explanations for their migration patterns.
+GIS archaeology not only uncovers previously overlooked historical and cultural sites, but it can also offer new context to well-researched areas.
+Putting existing information into a new context can give professionals new insights into migration patterns and the reasons behind the settlement locations.

 About USC’s GIS Graduate Programs